ChainAgnostic/CAIPs/CAIPs/caip-295.md

 #### Handshake

 After the wallet has been selected by the user then the Blockchain Library MUST publish a message to share its intent to establish a connection.
-This can be either done as a [CAIP-25][caip-25] request or [CAIP-222][caip-222] authentication.
+This can be either done as a [CAIP-25][caip-25] request.

 The communication will use the `uuid` shared by the initial Wallet Provider announcement payload, which the Wallet Provider will listen to for any incoming requests, and consequently, the Blockchain Library will also be used for publishing messages.
 The same will happen again the other way around but vice-versa, where the Wallet Provider will be the Blockchain Library that will be listening to any incoming responses, and consequently, the Wallet Provider will also use it for publishing messages.